Teach Like a Gamer

 About the Book

-Digital role-playing games such as Rift, Diablo III, and Kingdoms of Amalur: Reckoning help players develop skills in critical thinking, problem solving, digital literacy and engagement.
+Digital role-playing games such as Rift, Diablo III, and Kingdoms of Amalur: Reckoning help players develop skills in critical thinking, problem solving, digital literacy, and lifelong learning.
 The author examines both the benefits and the drawbacks of role-playing games and their application to real-world teaching techniques.
 Readers will learn how to incorporate games-based instruction into their own classes and workplace training, as well as approaches to redesigning curriculum and programs.

 About the Author(s)

-Carly Finseth is an assistant professor at Boise State University, where she teaches courses in technical writing, instructional design, and user experience.
+Carly Finseth is the Senior Vice President of Education at Northwest Lineman College, where she leads and develops educational standards of excellence for the power delivery industry.
 Her work has appeared in such publications as the Journal of Technical Writing and Communication, the Journal of Applied Instructional Design, Kairos: A Journal of Rhetoric, Technology, and Pedagogy, the Journal of Teaching Writing and Computers and Composition Online.

 Format: softcover (6 x 9)

-Bibliographic Info: ca. 15 photos, notes, bibliography, appendix
+Bibliographic Info: 15 photos, appendix, notes, bibliography, index

 Copyright Date: 2018